hotwired/hotwire-native-ios/README.md

 The best way to get started with Hotwire Native iOS to try out the demo app first to get familiar with the framework.
 The demo app walks you through all the basic Hotwire Native flows as well as some advanced features.
 To run the demo, clone this repo and open `Demo/Demo.xcodeproj` in Xcode and run the Demo target.
 See [Demo/README.md](Demo/README.md) for more details about the demo.
 When you’re ready to start your own application, read through the rest of the documentation.

-Note that this framework is a wrapper around [Turbo iOS](https://github.com/hotwired/turbo-ios) and [Strada iOS](https://github.com/hotwired/strada-ios).
-Each of these underlying dependencies have their own documentation and guides.

 ## Installation

 Add Hotwire Native as a dependency through Xcode or directly to a Package.swift: